Madhusmita-Dash/E-Commerce-Domain/README.md

 <h1>🎨 Customizable E-Commerce Platform for Digital Products 🎨</h1>
-An innovative platform for selling digital products like software, e-books, music, and more, featuring:
+An innovative platform for selling digital products like software, e-books, music and many more, featuring:

 * 🌟 Fully customizable storefront built with Angular
 * 🚀 Microservices architecture for scalability